ng-Classic/ng-classic/aio/content/guide/animations-attach-to-html-template.md

 <code-example header="src/app/open-close.component.ts" path="animations/src/app/open-close.component.ts" region="component"></code-example>

 When an animation trigger for a component is defined, attach it to an element in the template.
 Wrap the trigger name in brackets and precede it with an `@` symbol.
-Bind the trigger to a template expression using standard Angular property binding syntax.
+Bind the trigger to a template expression using standard Angular Classicproperty binding syntax.
 The `triggerName` is the name of the trigger, and `expression` evaluates to a defined animation state.

 <code-example format="typescript" language="typescript">